-There are many different types of compound light microscopes available, from simple student microscopes to biological microscopes to more complex fluorescence.
-And the same goes for stereo microscopes that are used for hobby, gemological and industrial applications.
+There are many different types of compound light microscopes available, from simple student microscopes to biological microscopes to more complex fluorescence scopes.
+The same goes for stereo microscopes that are used for hobby, gemological and industrial applications.
 Regardless of the use, however, certain parts, including the lenses, illuminators, and stage are important to the function of different types of compound light microscopes and stereo microscopes.
 Therefore, replacement microscope parts may occasionally be required in order to maintain working condition of these instruments.
-By virtue of our extensive catalog, and worldwide resources, we can provide most parts needed for compound light and stereo microscopes, for both in current production and discontinued models.
+By virtue of our extensive catalog and worldwide resources, we can provide most parts needed for compound light and stereo microscopes, for both in current production and discontinued models.

 Parts Common to Compound Light & Stereo Microscopes: